rohitcricket/javascriptAlgos/README.md

 # <h2>Mission and Purpose:</h2>

 The mission and purpose of these problems is to learn algorithms and solve puzzles to become a good coder.
+There are three levels of difficulty: basic, intermediate and advanced.

+# <h2>Basic Algorithms</h2>

+ - Reverse a String
+ - Factorialize a Number
+ - Check for Palindromes
+ - Find the Longest Word in a String
+ - Title Case a Sentence
+ - Return Largest Numbers in Arrays
+ - Confirm the Ending of a String
+ - Repeat a string repeat a string
+ - Truncate a string
+ - Chunky Monkey
+ - Slasher Flick
+ - Mutations
+ - Falsy Bouncer
+ - Seek and Destroy
+ - Where do I belong

+# <h2>Intermediate Algorithms</h2>

+# <h2>Advanced Algorithms</h2>

 # <h3>Problem #1:</h3>